aahad91/Covid-19-Visual/concept-doc.md

 #### Members: Abdul Ahad Ayaz, Sayalee Chavan, Suganthi Jaganathan, Bhagyashree Sanjay Borade

-This document provides the overview of our project, containing the description of dataset, the End Users that we are targeting, visualization techniques that we are going to use and in the end how can we explore the visualized data using different intreraction techniques.
+This document provides the overview of our project, containing the description of dataset, the End Users that we are targeting, visualization techniques that we are going to use and in the end how can we explore the visualized data using different interaction techniques.

 ------